SovereignCloudStack/website/_i18n/en/_posts/blog/2021-12-13-advisory-log4j.md

 to ask security questions or report security issues.

 ## Version history

+* Minor update on 2021-12-21, 17:45 CET:
+    - Information on new CVEs and workaround still being effective.
+    - Update recommended log4j version to 2.17+.
+    - Mention the implementation and validation in testbed.

 * Minor update on 2021-12-14, 15:45 CET:
     - Remove wrong space in `osism apply elasticsearch`